 If you would like to view a digital file that is not available online, request the archival object by clicking the request icon.
 If the material is not restricted, DDC will provide you with a temporary access link.

-Find digital material within a collection through the container inventory.
+You can also find all digital material within a collection, including material that is not available online, through the container inventory.

 In the collection description, click the Container Inventory tab.